jonibek95/Brain_tumor_segmentation/README.md

 2. Provide reproducible steps or minimal examples.
 3. Submit a pull request with concise commits and adhere to existing coding conventions.

-## License
-No explicit license file is present.
-Please verify usage rights with the repository owners before distributing or commercializing the code.